Navy, playing in front of a home crowd, holds off Temple in thriller

 “We absolutely needed this win, especially after last week,” Smith said.
 “There was a lot of stuff going out about like, Navy’s soft now or whatever.
 This, that and the other.
 We had to come out and prove them wrong.”

-Dalen Morris settled the erratic play at quarterback after missing the Air Force game due to a noninjury medical condition.
+Dalen Morris settled the erratic play at quarterback after he missed the Air Force game because of a noninjury medical condition.

 Temple quarterback Anthony Russo threw for 206 yards with a touchdown and an interception.
 Davis finished with 97 yards and a score.

 The Midshipmen went into halftime with a 21-10 lead and looked to be in command.
-Temple had no answer for the run game, getting bullied from the Midshipmen’s opening drive that culminated with Carothers scoring from the 1.
-The drive last 17 plays (all runs), ate up 75 yards and took 9:38 off the clock.
+Temple had no answer for the running game, getting bullied from the start of the Midshipmen’s opening drive, which culminated with Carothers scoring from the 1.
+The drive lasted 17 plays (all runs), ate up 75 yards and took 9:38 off the clock.

-Navy’s second drive was more of the same, set up by a 48-yard kickoff return by Myles Fells to start in Temple territory.
+Navy’s second drive was more of the same, set up by a 34-yard kickoff return by Myles Fells to start in Temple territory.
 Chance Warren took a pitch around the left end for a two-yard touchdown, but it was a 36-yard pass-and-catch from Morris to CJ Williams that set up the score.
 Williams rumbled for the long gain, bouncing off teammates and defenders alike.

-The Midshipmen made it three touchdowns in three drives when Carothers fired through the center of the defense, nearly untouched, for a 26-yard touchdown.
-A backside screen on fourth and 6 from Morris to Mychal Cooper kept the drive alive and Carothers scored two plays later.
+The Midshipmen made it three touchdowns in three drives when Smith fired through the center of the defense, nearly untouched, for a 26-yard touchdown.
+A backside screen on fourth and six from Morris to Mychal Cooper went for 12 yards, keeping the drive alive.
+Smith scored two plays later.

-While Navy was racking up the yardage on the ground — 145 in the first half — Temple (0-1) was the exact opposite.
+While Navy was racking up yardage on the ground — 145 in the first half — Temple (0-1) was the exact opposite.
 Russo made one big throw after another to keep the Owls within reach against Navy’s shorthanded defense.
 The Midshipmen were missing four starters because of injury.
-Linebackers Diego Fagot and Tama Tuitele, safety Evan Foctman and nose guard Sio Saipaia all missed the game.
+Linebackers Diego Fagot and Tama Tuitele, safety Evan Fochtman and nose guard Sio Saipaia missed the game.

-Russo took advantage and threw for 147 yards in the first 30 minutes and ran a quarterback draw for a two-yard touchdown run to cut the Navy lead to 14-10.
+Russo took advantage and threw for 147 yards in the first 30 minutes and ran a quarterback draw for a one-yard touchdown run to cut the Navy lead to 14-10.

 Despite being shorthanded, Navy’s defense delivered a huge play late in the first half when John Marshall undercut a Russo pass intended for Jadan Blue inside the Navy 20 with 38 seconds remaining before halftime.
-Russo stared down the receiver the entire time and Marshall simply followed his eyes for the interception.
+Russo stared down the receiver the entire time, and Marshall simply followed his eyes for the interception.

 The Navy defense wasn’t dominant, allowing 407 yards, but made the plays it needed.
 Next up is a trip to East Carolina next week.